Gene duplication: Replication slippage

 Replication slippage is an error in DNA replication that can produce duplications of short genetic sequences.
 During replication DNA polymerase begins to copy the DNA.
 At some point during the replication process, the polymerase dissociates from the DNA and replication stalls.
 When the polymerase reattaches to the DNA strand, it aligns the replicating strand to an incorrect position and incidentally copies the same section more than once.
 Replication slippage is also often facilitated by repetitive sequences, but requires only a few bases of similarity.

 Retrotransposition

 Retrotransposons, mainly L1, can occasionally act on cellular mRNA.
 Transcripts are reverse transcribed to DNA and inserted into random place in the genome, creating retrogenes.
-Resulting sequence usually lack introns and often contain poly(A) sequences that are also integrated into the genome.
+Resulting sequences usually lack introns and often contain poly(A) sequences that are also integrated into the genome.
 Many retrogenes display changes in gene regulation in comparison to their parental gene sequences, which sometimes results in novel functions.
 Retrogenes can move between different chromosomes to shape chromosomal evolution.